 - 1 tablespoon chili powder (see note 2)

 - 2 teaspoons ground cumin

-- To serve, place about 1/3 cup bean mixture in the center of a tortilla, and top with pickled onions, guacamole, olives, and cilantro.
-I like to put the toppings in small bowls on the table and let everyone help themselves.
+- I like to put the toppings in small bowls on the table and let everyone help themselves.
 Kids like these tacos anyway, but it helps their enthusiasm level to have been a part of the process.